-A youth in crisis or in need of shelter in Franklin or Hampshire County or the North Quabbin region can call the 24/7 line to schedule an intake and access emergency resources
+A youth/young adult in crisis or in need of shelter in Hampshire or Franklin County or the North Quabbin region can call the 24/7 line to schedule an intake and access emergency resources.

 Phone: 413-774-7054 x8 for emergencies, x4 for non-emergency services